Last updated on January 1st, 2023

 Wrapping Up the Review: Is Skye worth the Money?

-Taking into account several-stage filtration system, large H13 HEPA filter and UV-C lamp, I’d say the Air Health Skye is a good portable air purifier for removing allergy symptoms and improving air quality in large rooms up to 550 – 600 square feet.
+Taking into account several-stage filtration system, large H13 HEPA filter and UV-C lamp, I’d say the Air Health Skye is a good portable HEPA air purifier for removing allergy symptoms and improving air quality in large rooms up to 550 – 600 square feet.
 It really cleans the air, but in spaces larger than that the ability to filter out gases, bacteria and other pollutants drops.